cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-objects.md

 }
 ```

-Your Checkers extension will need to use the CosmJs Stargate package.
+Your Checkers extension will need to use the CosmJS Stargate package.
 Install it:

 ```sh
 $ npm install @cosmjs/stargate@0.28.2 --save-exact